BurnyCoder/Landing/docs/Contents/Website/Exobrain.md

 - How does artificial intelligence, that might soon become very general and superintelligent, works from an multidisciplinary lens using all sorts of mathematics and methodologies from computer science, statistics, information theory, physics, systems theory, mechanistic interpretability, game theory, cognitive science and so on?

-- What's the current state of the art in research and industry around artificial intelligence?
+- What's the current state of the art in research and industry mainly around but not limited to artificial intelligence?
 What are the most effective methods to make it better?

 - How will the current artificial intelligence revolution transform humanity technologically, economically, culturally, governmentaly?
 Can it automate everything, from science to industry to art?
 Is AI a tool like scissors, or like internet, or as powerful as nuclear weapons?
 Is singularity near?

 - How does the brain work?
 How to integrate the lenses of statistics, biology, neuroscience, chemistry, fundamental and overall physics?
 How does learning work, what kind of intelligence is it when compared to AIs?
 How does wellbeing, agency, productivity, meaning etc. work on the level of the brain and the whole society?
 How does experience arise?
 What's the best philosophy of mind?
 What are the best psychotechnologies and neurotechnologies?
 How can we upgrade ourselves collectively?
+Is immortality possible?